DivyanshuChaudharyOff/Minor-Project-ssh-Honeypot-/README.md

 <h3>Notes </h3>
-This project is implemented as part of a college project to explore cybersecurity concepts. <br />
+-This project is implemented as part of a college project to explore cybersecurity concepts. <br />
-Use caution when deploying the SSH honeypot in a production environment.
-Ensure proper security measures are in place to prevent unauthorized access to sensitive systems. <br />
+-Use caution when deploying the SSH honeypot in a production environment.
+Ensure proper security measures are in place to prevent unauthorized access to
+ sensitive systems. <br />
-The SSH honeypot is for educational purposes only and should not be used for malicious activities.<br />
+-The SSH honeypot is for educational purposes only and should not be used for malicious activities.<br />

 <h3>Contributors</h3>
 Divyanshu Chaudhary